StarlangSoftware/CCG/README.md

 **From Console**

-Go to `DataCollector` directory and compile with
+Go to `CCG` directory and compile with

      mvn compile